Achilles Tendon Pain: Causes, Symptoms

 Using musculoskeletal ultrasound imaging, we can identify nerves and assess the area where pain is originating.
 Dynamic assessments can also be made to check for nerve compression or tethering.

-Non-surgical options to relieve pain include:
+Non-surgical options to ease discomfort include:

 • Activity adjustments: Modifying movements or daily routines to reduce strain on affected areas.